Enterprise-CMCS/cmcs-eregulations/solution/embedding-generator/README.md

     "model_id": "amazon.titan-embed-text-v2:0", // Optional - the model to use, defaults to Titan V2.
     "dimensions": 512,                          // Optional - how many dimensions to use, defaults to 512.
     "normalize": true,                          // Optional - normalize the embeddings, defaults to true.
+    "max_text_length": 20000,                   // Optional - the max text length to accept, defaults to 20,000.
     // Only necessary to include if the PATCH endpoint uses authentication.
     "auth": {
         // See below for configuring authentication.